Documents Needed to Apply

 Financial Aid Notification and Refund Policy

-Applicants are notified of aid eligibility by letter or electronic letter after applications have been reviewed.
-Financial aid may consist of a combination of grant, loan, and/or work assistance.
+Applicants are notified of aid eligibility by e-mail after applications have been reviewed.
+Financial aid may consist of a combination of scholarship, grant, loan, or a work study opportunity.

 Federal Work-Study (FWS) allows students to earn money to help cover non-billable educational expenses by working within Temple University or at an approved non-profit, off-campus employer.
 Students are awarded a set amount to use for each semester.
 Please note that funding is limited so requests for increases are based on available funding.